Commander Cody and His Lost Planet Airmen (album): Star-Making Machinery

-The AllMusic reviewer, however, did not view the album in the context of the times, and was unaware of the struggles and conflicts that plagued the actual recording of the album.
 This was Cody's first album for Warner Bros.
 Records after leaving Paramount Records.
 Warners believed their twang-laden style, rooted in rockabilly, honky-tonk, vintage rhythm & blues and western swing was limiting their appeal.
 The label decided to move the group in a mellow, California country-rock style more akin to Poco, The Eagles and other bands rooted in folk and bluegrass.

 The book Star-Making Machinery: The Odyssey of an Album by Geoffrey Stokes chronicled the actual recording sessions.
 Stokes embedded himself with the band and witnessed the conflicts that took place between the musicians and producer.
 Members of the Airman were conflicted.
 They preferred their original style, but were anxious for greater commercial success after years of struggle.
 Their producer, John Boylan, a veteran deeply rooted in West Coast country-rock, was attempting to guide them toward the softer sound, which resulted in conflicts during the recording process.
 Other critics who reviewed the album at the time were far less enthused about it, as was the band itself.